JeremiShane/Getting-and-Cleaning-Data/README.md

 colnames(x_train) <- features_vector_descriptive
 colnames(x_test)  <- features_vector_descriptive
 ```
 Descriptive column names are also added to the other tables.
-Colums that will be used to merge on later are given the same name.
+Colums that will be used to merge on later are given the same name
 ```R
 colnames(activity_labels)   <- c("activity_label","Activity")
 colnames(y_train)           <- c("activity_label")